Skip to main content

 Family therapies

-Getting the whole family involved can help.
-Parents can learn special ways to play with their child with autism.
+Beyond early diagnosis of autism, a key symptom management tactic is getting the whole family involved.
+Parents can learn special ways to play with their children with autism.
 This can help children learn daily living skills and how to communicate with others.
+It helps reinforce consistency from integral family members to create steady routines and goals.

-It's important to remember that any therapy must come in the context of loving and accepting your child for who he or she is while maintaining an optimistic, yet realistic, expectation for his or her future.
-Talk to your health care provider about treatment options that will best suit your child's needs.
+It's important to remember that any therapy must come in the context of loving and accepting your children for who they are while maintaining an optimistic, yet realistic, expectation for their future.
+Talk to your health care team about treatment options that best suit your children's needs.

 Topics in this Post